 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

-Obfuscation is the attempt to make that inevitable exposure as painful and time-consuming as possible.
+This is a fundamental architectural constraint of how the web works, not a bug you can patch.
+Obfuscation is the attempt to make that unavoidable exposure as difficult and time-consuming to exploit as possible.

 function validateLicense(key) {